The Values of Jacob

 The sovereignty of G-d over His creation is tantamount to keeping order in the world, according to His frame of reference, a perspective that transcends our limited viewpoint.
 In our own lives, we are granted a certain amount of autonomy over ourselves, that should not be taken for granted.
 Therefore, we need to be responsible decision makers, while also recognizing that we cannot control all the circumstances of our life; even so, we can still choose how to respond in any given situation.

-Lifting ourselves up above our station in life, trying to make ourselves out to be more than who we really are, would be presumptuous.
-In recognition of our dependency on G-d, we realize that we have limitations, and do not rule the world.
-Acknowledging the value of others in our lives, helps us to comprehend, that an overall sense of harmony, is promoted by accepting the contributions that other people make to our well being.
-Moreover, by respecting the autonomy and boundaries of others, we may be interdependent; yet, without treading on another’s toes.
+Acknowledging the value of others in our lives, helps us to comprehend, that an overall sense of harmony, is promoted by accepting the contributions that other people make to our well-being.
+Moreover, by respecting the autonomy and boundaries of others, we may be interdependent; yet, without treading upon one another’s toes.

 My personal reflections on each day’s combination of middot are not meant to be comprehensive; they are not based upon any one particular system.
 Nor, may my insights be characterized as authoritative, because I am a student, not a teacher.
 I simply hope to inspire others to delve into an exploration of their own personality, for the sake of tikkun hanefesh (rectification of the soul).